contagon/handbook/handbook/6-stake-leadership.md

 4:26

-Church Handbook Training

 #### 6.2.1.5 Callings and Releases

 The stake president’s responsibilities for callings and releases are outlined in [chapter 30](30-callings-in-the-church.md).
 He may assign his counselors and high councilors to extend callings and releases as outlined in [30.8](30-callings-in-the-church.md#308-chart-of-callings).
 The stake president personally extends the following callings.
 For some, he must first receive approval as noted.

 * _Counselors in the Stake Presidency._ When a new stake president is called, the presiding General Authority or Area Seventy calls and sets apart his counselors, who are recommended by the new stake president.
 When a counselor needs to be released or called in an existing stake presidency, the stake president submits a recommendation through [Leader and Clerk Resources (LCR)](https://lcr.churchofjesuschrist.org).
 He may interview, call, and set apart a counselor—or release a counselor—after receiving approval from the First Presidency.
 * _Stake Patriarch._ The stake president may interview, call, and ordain a patriarch after receiving approval from the Quorum of the Twelve Apostles.
 See [6.6.1](6-stake-leadership.md#661-calling-sustaining-and-ordaining-a-stake-patriarch).
 * _Bishops._ The stake president recommends brethren to be called as bishops.
 He also recommends their release.
 He submits recommendations through [LCR](https://lcr.churchofjesuschrist.org).
 He may call, ordain, and set apart a bishop—or release a bishop—after receiving approval from the First Presidency.
 He also bestows the priesthood keys associated with this calling.
-See [30.7](30-callings-in-the-church.md#307-calling-ordaining-and-setting-apart-bishops).
+See [30.7](30-callings-in-the-church.md#307-calling-bishops).
 * _Elders Quorum Presidents._ The stake president calls and sets apart elders quorum presidents.
 He first consults with bishops.
 He also bestows the priesthood keys associated with this calling.
 See [8.3.3.1](8-elders-quorum.md#8331-calling-an-elders-quorum-presidency).
 * _Stake Relief Society President._ The stake president calls and sets apart the stake Relief Society president.